 The District places no limit on the amount it may invest in any one fund.
-The investments in First American Government Obligations are 50% of the District's total investments, Florida PRIME are 20% of the District's total investments and U.S. Bank Money Market are 30% of the District's total investments.
+The investments in First American Government Obligations Fund were 27% of the District's total investments, Florida PRIME were 66% of the District's total investments and U.S. Bank Money Market were 7% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2023 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2024 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.